slatedocs/slate/source/includes/_appendixA.md

 This section documents the security tests returned for Consumer or Merchant Applications.

-TEST ID | SECURITY TEST NAME
+Test ID | Security Test Name
 -------|-----------------
 19:1|	Experian
 19:2|	Experian ProveID: Name and Address Match